openlayers/workshop/_sources/controls/select.txt

 As we've seen in the layers module, we can pull features as vectors and draw them on top of a base map.
 One of the advantages of serving vector data is that users can interact with the data.
 In this example, we create a vector layer where users can select and view feature information.

+The previous example demonstrated the use of an ``ol.control.Control`` on the map.
+Controls have a visual representation on the map or add DOM elements to the document.
+An ``ol.interaction.Interaction`` is responsible for handling user interaction, but typically has no visual representation.
+This example demonstrates the use of the ``ol.interaction.Select`` for interacting with features from vector layers.

 Create a Vector Layer and a Select Interaction
 ``````````````````````````````````````````````

 .. rubric:: Tasks

 #.
-Let's start with the working example from a :ref:`previous section <openlayers.layers.vector>`.
+Let's start with the vector layer example from a :ref:`previous section <openlayers.layers.vector>`.
 Open ``map.html`` in your text editor and make sure it looks something like the following:

     .. code-block:: html